One-On-One Trauma-Informed Yoga Sessions For Healing

 Trust, not pushing through.

-These trauma-informed yoga teachers and yoga therapists are trained in nervous system literacy, somatic practices, and attuned, relational care.
-You’ll never be asked to override your body or hustle toward a pose.
+The trauma-informed yoga teachers and yoga therapists are trained in nervous system literacy, somatic practices, and attuned, relational care.
+You’ll never be asked to override your body or “get it right”.

-There’s no expectation to “get it right”—only invitations to notice, choose, and connect with your body in the ways that feel most supportive, empowering, and true for you.
+Instead, you’ll be invited to notice, choose, and connect with your body in ways that feel supportive, empowering, and true for you.

 Meet the Trauma-Informed Yoga Teachers